 Haven’t you heard?
 Phones are boring now.
 And that’s just fine!
 Most people buying a new phone just want something familiar that works better than the device they’re replacing.
 If that’s your MO, then you’re sure to find something reliable in my recommendations below.

 But even if you’re looking for something a little more extra, you’ve got some great options.
-They’re going to be pretty iterative compared to whatever you’re using now — we’re in more of a software era than a hardware innovation cycle these days — but you can find a delightful new device.
-We finally have a folding phone that feels like the right size and shape, flip phones offer a lot more than just nostalgia, and you can still buy a phone with no fewer than four cameras on the back.
+They’re going to be pretty iterative compared to whatever you’re using now — we’re in more of a software era than a hardware innovation cycle these days — but you can still find a delightful new device.
+We finally have a folding phone that offers full water and dust resistance, there are flip phones that offer more than just nostalgia, and you can still buy a phone with no fewer than four cameras on the back.
 Not bad for a boring season of phone hardware.

 A lot of people in the US get their phones through carrier deals, and no judgment here if that’s the route you take — it’s how I bought mine.
 Just be sure you know what you’re getting into and how many years you’ll need to stay on that Super 5G Everything Unlimited Plus plan to keep the monthly device reimbursements coming.